-Bear in mind: after age 65, the effect of protein reverses course -the higher the better.
+After age 65, the effect of protein reverses course—the higher the better.
 So what gives?
 There is no experimentally-backed answer.
 One possibility is the reduced absorption of amino acids in the older group.
 Another possibility: reduced proteolytic digestion of proteins to their amino acids building blocks.
 Another possibility, nay, probability is that both explanations are wrong and something completely unexpected is the real cause.

 Nutritional studies are notoriously difficult, especially ones that rely on self-reporting.
 Using death records is also problematic.
 Did the person die of heart disease, or was that secondary to type 2 diabetes?
 Frequently, death records are not sufficiently complete to tell the whole story.